 María Fernanda Espinosa Nominated for UN Secretary-General

-Moreover, Ms. Espinosa joins two other candidates — Michelle Bachelet, former President of Chile and former UN High Commissioner for Human Rights, and Macky Sall, former President of Senegal and Chairperson of the African Union — in being nominated by states of which they are not citizens.
+Moreover, Ms. Espinosa joins two other candidates — Michelle Bachelet, former President of Chile and UN High Commissioner for Human Rights, and Macky Sall, former President of Senegal and Chairperson of the African Union — in being nominated by states of which they are not citizens.
 The ability of candidates to enter the race with support from any UN member state strengthens the perception that the Secretary-General is a global civil servant, independent of their country of origin.

 The 1 for 8 Billion Campaign will work with our expert NGO partners to publish updated policy profiles, including profiles of all new candidates, once the new candidates participate in interactive dialogues at the UN General Assembly.
 Our policy profiles ensure that people can easily find out each candidate's positions on the most important challenges facing the UN, introducing more transparency into the selection process.